Last updated 4th June, 2025

 Continue reading for more information!

-The cost to sweep a typical open fire chimney starts from £80, while a lined stove chimney ranges from £80 to £150.
+For example, the cost to sweep a typical open fire chimney starts from £80, while a lined stove chimney ranges from £80 to £150.

 One of the most difficult types of chimney to sweep is an unlined chimney which costs around £80 or more, depending on its condition and often its degree of maintenance.